Flag of the City of London

 The flag of the City of London is based on the flag of England, having a centred red St George's Cross on a white background, with the red sword in the upper hoist canton (the top left quarter).
 The sword is believed to represent the sword that beheaded Saint Paul, who is the patron saint of the city.
 The tip of the sword always points upwards; therefore, when the flag is held on its side as a banner, the sword would be printed to face hoist and would be located on the left as it is hanging down (see below).

 This flag does not represent Greater London as a whole, only the historical City of London which covers approximately 1 sqmi.
-All references in this article relate to that city, not Greater London, unless specified.
+All references in this article relate to that city, not Greater London.

 Symbolism and history

 The flag is a banner of arms, derived from the City's coat of arms with the sword symbolising the sword that beheaded St Paul who is the patron saint of the city.
 St Paul has featured as a symbol of the city since about the 13th century.
 His full figure representation was rapidly replaced with his symbolic representation of the sword.

 Some believe the sword is a dagger that commemorates the dagger of Sir William Walworth, former Lord Mayor of London, which killed Wat Tyler, leader of the Peasants' Revolt, in 1381.
 A verse at Fishmongers' Hall may explain the relationship:

 However this is now considered a fable, as the sword on the arms was already in use several months before the killing of Tyler (the arms were introduced in April; and Tyler was stabbed in June).

 The earliest mention of the City's coat of arms was on 17 April 1381 when the old seal was deemed "ill-befitting the honour of the City" and a replacement commissioned by Walworth.
 Both St Paul and St Thomas Becket featured in the previous design and were carried over to the new one similar to the modern design.